dcoacher/ITAM/README.md

 TBA

 ## 1. Introduction
 Why we have decided to made this application?
-The answer is pretty simple - every IT department needs asset tracking.<br>
+The answer is pretty simple - every IT department needs asset tracking management system.<br>
 It prevents equipment loss, tracks costs, manages assignments in every organization.

 ## 2. Code Explainations and Data Structure